WPChill/decode-lite/README.md

 - YouVersion
 - Steam User
 - Steam Groups
+- Email

 The Custom CSS feature allows you to change virtually anything about the style of your site.
 Refer to the "CustomCSS.md" file in the "docs" folder theme for common and helpful entries and experiment with creating your own to make Decode yours.

-If you desire to add Typekit fonts to your blog, I highly recommend the [Typekit Fonts for WordPress plugin](http://wordpress.org/plugins/typekit-fonts-for-wordpress/).
+If you desire to add Typekit fonts to your blog, I recommend the [Typekit Fonts for WordPress plugin](http://wordpress.org/plugins/typekit-fonts-for-wordpress/).
 In the CSS field, add: `body {font-family: "name-of-font-family";}` to override the default Decode font.
 This allows you more flexibility and ease when adding or changing fonts.

 *The font "Oxygen" is supplied via Google Fonts.
 It is licensed under the [SIL Open Font License, version 1.1](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).*